chuongmep/bim42.github.io/_posts/2014-05-29-revit-database.md

 During my first research for exporting the Revit database, I came across the Revit DB Link, a plug-in available at the [Autodesk Subscription](https://subscription.autodesk.com) website.
 This add-in allows to export the Revit database, but also to edit this database and import it back into Revit.

-Using it is pretty easy when you have all the correct software installed.</p># Exporting  First, you have to configure a new connection.
+Using it is pretty easy when you have all the correct software installed.
+First, you have to configure a new connection.
 After starting the Revit DB Link add-in, select [Select a new connection] in the ODBC panel, and click Export:

 ![Linking interface](http://bim42.com/wp-content/uploads/2014/05/linkinterface.png)